Terms and Conditions

 Arrangements can be made to take out insurance to cover liability for such legal expenses in some cases.
 Please discuss this with us if you are interested in this possibility.

 If you are not happy with your bill

 If you are unhappy with the bill that you receive you have a right to complain to the Legal Ombudsman Service.
-Please see the Complaints section at part 10 of these Terms and Conditions for details.
+Please see the complaints section in part 10 of these Terms and Conditions for details.

 You may also have the right to apply for an assessment of a bill under Part III of the Solicitors Act 1974.

 Any moneys received on your behalf will be held in our client account.
 Subject to certain minimum amounts (and periods of time) interest will be calculated and paid to you from time to time payable on such funds and we normally calculate that by reference to ¼% below the rate of interest given to us on our client account by National Westminster Bank PLC which includes our administration costs.
 No interest is paid if the interest calculated is below £25.

 The period for which interest will be paid normally runs from the date on which cleared funds are received by us until the date on which we issue payment to you.

 Where you are borrowing money from a mortgage company in a property transaction we will normally ask them to arrange for the loan cheque to be received by us 2-3 working days prior to the legal completion date.
 If the lender is sending the money by bank transfer we ask for it the day before completion.
 These arrangements enable us to ensure that the necessary funds are available in time for completion.

 You need to be aware that your lender may charge interest from the date they actually issue the loan cheque or “CHAPS” for payment.